jupyterlab/jupyter-ai/docs/source/developers/index.md

 Then, install your package so that Jupyter AI adds custom chat handlers to the existing chat handlers.

-## Streaming output from slash commands
+## Streaming output from custom slash commands

 Jupyter AI supports streaming output in the chat session.
 When submitting a chat prompt, the response is streamed so that the time to first token seen is minimal, leading to a pleasing user experience.
 Streaming the response is also visually pleasing.
 Support for streaming responses in chat is provided by the base chat handler in `base.py` through the `BaseChatHandler` class with functions `_start_stream`, `_send_stream_chunk`, and `stream_reply`.